TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 - `reserved1` (2 bits) (`res`in figure):
 this field is unused in the current specification and must be set to zero.

+- `visitDuration` (1 byte):
+Restricted to LSPtype=1, this is the expected duration of the stay in the location, expressed in number of hours.
+This field is not necessarily meaningful nor known upon the generation of QR code.
+In that case it must contain value 0.

+- `t_checkin` (4 bytes):
+Restricted to LSPtype=1, this is the time when the user is expected to enter the location.
+	This time is different from the timestamp when scaning this QR code, which is not used with that type of QR code.
+	The check-in time may not exactly correspond to the reality (e.g., a delayed train), but this is not an issue as all users will use the same theoretical time.

 - `LTId` (16 bytes, or 128 bits):
 this field carries the location temporary UUID for the period.